qu'est-ce que le Picon ?

 Does Picon expire?

 Like pasta, alcohol can still be consumed after its expiration date , but the quality may be lower.
 After this date, the nutritional and sensory values (odor and taste) are no longer guaranteed.
-So be vigilant.
+So be careful.

 What beer with picon?